 The state agency that investigates complaints of unlawful discrimination in housing and employment.

 A judgment issued by the court, without a hearing, after the tenant has failed to file a response to the landlord’s complaint.

-A legal response that a tenant can file in an unlawful detainer lawsuit to test the legal sufficiency of the charges made in the landlord’s complaint.
+A tenant can file a legal response in an unlawful detainer lawsuit to test the legal sufficiency of the charges made in the landlord’s complaint.

 Discrimination (in renting)